 Recent genome-wide association studies have identified a multitude of genes associated with type 1 (T1D) and type 2 (T2D) diabetes (Marullo et al., 2014; Evangelou et al., 2014).
 For a long time it is known that monogenic forms of diabetes, such as maturity onset diabetes of the young (MODY) and neonatal diabetes are caused by mutations in developmental regulatory genes that control pancreas development (Schwitzgebel, 2014).
-Defects can either cause $\beta$ -cell dysfunction when the genes regulate cell homeostasis, glucose sensing or insulin secretion, or cause a reduction in $\beta$ -cell number when the genes act early during $\beta$ -cell development.
-The pathogenesis of T1D is less well understood, but might also be caused by defects in $\beta$ - cell development or function.
+Defects can either cause β -cell dysfunction when the genes regulate cell homeostasis, glucose sensing or insulin secretion, or cause a reduction in β -cell number when the genes act early during β -cell development.
+The pathogenesis of T1D is less well understood, but might also be caused by defects in β -cell development or function.
 We have compared our gene expression profile to T1D and T2D GWAS hits and found that the great majority of genes are either expressed in the non-endodermal or endodermal compartment of the pancreas.
-Many of the T2D GWAS genes important for glucose sensing, insulin secretion and metabolic regulation of the $\beta$ -cell, such as Pcsk1, Slc2a2, Slc30a8, Gck, Gipr, G6pc2, etc. are expressed during late stage differentiation of $\beta$ -cells and the expression correlates with the sharp onset of Ins1 and Ins2 mRNA expression at E14.5.
-The expression of many MODY genes, such as PDX1, HNF1b, HNF4a, HNF4b, NEUROD1, PAX4 etc. are exclusively expressed in the pancreas epithelium throughout secondary transition, suggesting that they are actively involved in $\beta$ -cell differentiation and mutations lead to congential defects in $\beta$ -cell development and islet neogenesis.
-Interestingly, the mouse homologues gene for one of the major T2D GWAS hits, Tcf7l2, shows reciprocal expression to Ins1 and Ins2 mRNA gene expression.
+Many of the T2D GWAS genes important for glucose sensing, insulin secretion and metabolic regulation of the β -cell, such as Pcsk1, Slc2a2, Slc30a8, Gck, Gipr and G6pc2 are expressed during late stage differentiation of β -cells and the expression correlates with the sharp onset of Ins1 and Ins2 mRNA expression at E14.5.
+The expression of many MODY genes, such as PDX1, HNF1b, HNF4a, HNF4b, NEUROD1 and PAX4is exclusively expressed in the pancreas epithelium throughout the secondary transition, suggesting that they are actively involved in β -cell differentiation and mutations lead to congenital defects in β-cell development and islet neogenesis.
+Interestingly, the mouse homologs gene for one of the major T2D GWAS hits, Tcf7l2, shows reciprocal expression to Ins1 and Ins2 mRNA gene expression.
 During pancreas development the function of Tcf7l2 is still controversial.
-Whereas the whole body knock-out suggests that Tcf7l2 is not necessary for $\beta$ -cell development (Boj et al., 2012), conditional deletion of Tcf7l2 in Pdx1 progenitors or Ins1 positive cells lead to a decreased β-cell mass and function (da Silva Xavier et al., 2012; Mitchell et al., 2014).
-The reciprocal expression of Tcf712 to Ins1 and Ins2 mRNA might either suggest that Tcf7l2 suppresses Insulin gene activation or that Wnt/ $\beta$ -catenin signaling maintains multipotent progenitors proliferation.
-The latter hypothesis is in line with results obtained from the adult pancreas where Wnt/β-catenin signaling via the downstream transcription factor Tcf7l2 is suggested to regulate Glp1-mediated $\beta$ -cell proliferation and SDF1-mediated β-cell survival (Liu and Habener, 2008).
+Whereas the whole body knock-out suggests that Tcf7l2 is not necessary for β -cell development (Boj et al., 2012), conditional deletion of Tcf7l2 in Pdx1 progenitors or Ins1 positive cells leads to a decreased β -cell mass and function (da Silva Xavier et al., 2012; Mitchell et al., 2015).
+The reciprocal expression of Tcf7l2 to Ins1 and Ins2 mRNA might either suggest that Tcf7l2 suppresses insulin gene activation or that Wnt/β -catenin signaling maintains multipotent progenitor proliferation.
+The latter hypothesis is in line with results obtained from the adult pancreas where Wnt/β-catenin signaling via the downstream transcription factor Tcf7l2 is suggested to regulate Glp1-mediated β-cell proliferation and SDF1-mediated β -cell survival (Liu and Habener, 2008).
 However, TCF7L2 was also suggested to be a master regulator of insulin production and processing (Zhou et al., 2014).
-The reciprocal expression of several of the predicted TCF7L2-regulated transcriptional target genes (ISL1, PCSK1, SLC30A8) in our data set, suggests differences in mouse and human pancreas development or distinct target gene sets in development and adult $\beta$ -cells.
+The reciprocal expression of several of the predicted TCF7L2-regulated transcriptional target genes (ISL1, PCSK1, SLC30A8) in our data set, suggests differences in mouse and human pancreas development or distinct target gene sets in development and adult β -cells.
 Taken together, careful analysis of GWAS genes and their associated gene regulatory networks may shed light on the pathomechanisms of diabetes.

-Conclusion
+4. Conclusion

-Our comprehensive study of the global gene expression profile of secondary transition during pancreas development dissected developmental mechanisms and subsequently suggested novel pancreatic factors.
+Our comprehensive study of the global gene expression profile of the secondary transition during pancreas development dissected developmental mechanisms and subsequently suggested novel pancreatic factors.
 Further mining of this valuable resource might reveal mechanisms of pancreas development, neighboring tissue interactions and pathomechanisms of diabetes.